cosimini/cambkb/README.md

 The PCB is designed using KiCad.
 It is the same for both right and left side, depending on where components are soldered.
 There's no 3D printed case or key support mask, but I'd like to implement it.

+The reason for the double socket for the controller is that I was usure on which side I'd like to put the controller.

 For the time being I'm not planning to implement QMK or similar things, key map is hardcoded in the code.
 The code is based on the Arduino library because I'm lazy.
 For the same reason I'm using PlatformIO.